 Application 2: Combined poplar-microbe biosystems for soils phytoremediation.

-Hybrid poplar lines, which are modified with epigenetic or systemic defense responses, will be used to integrate new traits from microorganisms and metal accumulating plants enhancing capabilities, for endophyte root colonization and resistance to organic pollutants.
-The poplar cell lines will be tested for their tolerance to both metal and organic pollutants, as well as their capacity to facilitate colonization of selected bacterial and fungal strains.
-The selected microbes are attributed for the high Hg and Cd uptake and sequestration, thus, minimizing negative impacts on the rhizosphere activity and decreasing organic contaminant loads.
+Hybrid poplar lines, which are modified with epigenetic or systemic defense responses, will be used to integrate new traits from microorganisms and metal accumulating plants enhancing capabilities, for endophyte root colonisation and resistance to organic pollutants.
+The poplar cell lines will be tested for their tolerance to both metal and organic pollutants, as well as their capacity to facilitate colonisation of selected bacterial and fungal strains.
+The selected microbes are attributed for the high Hg and Cd uptake and sequestration, thus, minimising negative impacts on the rhizosphere activity and decreasing organic contaminant loads.
 The microbial diversity will be assessed in relation to the impacts of inoculation and genetic transformation on poplar physiology.
 Modified poplars are grown in a P2 greenhouse facility.

 Application 3: estuarine sediment phytoremediation

 Plants and sediments are watered with saline solutions to mimic the nutrient concentrations in estuarine waters.
 An irrigation system will be applied to simulate dynamics of the semidiurnal tidal.
 The systems will be hosted in greenhouse, where are exposed to natural light and environmental temperature.
 Alternative contaminants will be tested to the model solutions, while suspended or aggregated systems of bacteria will be inoculated to evaluate the effects of bioaugmentation in terms of contaminants removal in the sediments and in plant tissues.
 The uptake and biodegradation of microplastics by applied microorganisms will be also considered in test cases.

 Application 4: Treatment of (ground)water with BES reactors